-The job market is still tough, so finding your perfect job is going to take more than just searching through your local paper, logging onto online job sites and visiting nearby recruitment agencies.
-These are useful of course, but if you’re serious about finding the right role you need to be much more pro-active than this.
+Finding your perfect job is going to take more than just searching through your local paper, logging onto online job sites and sending your resume to recruiters.
+These are useful of course and should be a part of your overall job search plan (see The Four Legs of Job Search), but if you’re serious about finding the right job you need to be pro-active in leveraging social media.

 Social media is fast becoming a popular tool for many employers to use in their recruitment efforts.
-A survey of 401 HR decision makers conducted by ACAS in 2013 found that 36% of UK companies use social media as a recruitment tool.
+According to CareerBuilder, 60 percent of employers use social networking sites to research job candidates, up significantly from 52 percent last year, 22 percent in 2008 and 11 percent in 2006.
+CareerBuilder also indicated that 59 percent of hiring managers use search engines to research candidates.
 If you’re not taking full advantage of your social media sites in your job search you risk being left behind.

-First you must clean up your profiles and remove anything that could hinder your chances of being offered your ideal job.
+As mentioned above, the majority of employers use social media to check up on candidates.
+Review your social media profiles and remove anything that could reduce your chances of being offered a job.
+The general rule of thumb is, if your social media includes anything that you would be embarrassed if your mother saw, get rid of it.
 This doesn’t mean you have to come across as someone without a personality or interests, employers aren’t looking for this, but photos of you falling down drunk or tweets full of offensive language are likely to put potential employers off.
 Remember that posting information on social media profiles is putting it in the public domain so keep this in mind whenever you’re updating your profile.

-LinkedIn is now an essential tool for job hunters, so make sure your profile really sells you as a candidate.
-All your skills and experiences must be honest and up-to-date, also make sure you join relevant groups and that you connect with those who could be possible job leads.
+As mentioned in the link above, LinkedIn is an essential tool for job hunters, so make sure your profile really highlights your skills and experience.
+Your skills and experience must be honest and up-to-date, join relevant groups and that you connect with those who could be possible job leads.

-Social media sites are great networking tools, as they allow you to establish relationships with people in different areas of the country, even with those overseas, and the more people you know the more likely you will find out about potential job vacancies.
+Social media sites are great networking tools, they enable you to establish relationships with people in different areas of the country, even with those overseas, and the more people you know the more likely you will find out about potential job vacancies (every connection is a potential lead).
 Even if you’re shy and introverted you can still become a networking pro on social media sites, in fact some people find it easier to network this way as they can spend time crafting posts and tweets.
 Just remember to be honest about your online personality and that it reflects the real you, or else when you turn up to an interview the employer will be expecting someone completely different.
 It’s a case of showing your best side, rather than creating a whole new person.

-Along with following friends, family and bands, make sure you follow those within companies and industries you want to join.
-Many employers are now starting to tweet and add posts onto their Facebook pages advertising new roles, so if you’re not following the right people and brands you could be missing out on opportunities.
-As well as this, it will look strange if you go into a job interview saying that you’ve always wanted to work there, but you don’t follow the brand.
+Along with following family and friends, make sure you follow coworkers and those within companies and industries you want to join.
+Many employers are now starting to tweet and add posts onto their Facebook pages advertising new roles, so if you follow the right people and brands you will be first to find out about potential opportunities.
+Following a company will let hiring managers know that you are interested in working for their company.

-Finally, don’t be afraid to contact people in industries or jobs that you want to enter.
+Finally, don’t be afraid to contact people in industries or companies that interest you.
 Often people are happy to provide advice on how to break into their industry and they may be able to provide you with useful tips on how to impress potential employers.
 This not only provides you with valuable advice, but it also helps to start to get your name known within companies and industries.
-Besides the worst that can happen is that you message is ignored, in which case don’t take it personally, it might be that the person is just too busy to get back to you.
+The worst that can happen is that your message is ignored, in which case don’t take it personally, it might be that the person is just too busy to get back to you.